 Visiting a Japanese market is a unique experience, full of flavors and products that we often only find in Japan.
-To make the most of your visit, it's important to know some basic terms and understand how the purchasing process works, as well as have useful tips to explore the best stores and find the right products.
+To make the most of your visit, it is important to know some basic terms and understand how the purchasing process works, as well as having useful tips to explore the best stores and find the right products.

-This article is a practical introduction for those who want to learn more about the world of Japanese supermarkets, with a list of useful vocabulary, tips on how to shop, and some recommendations for stores and products.
+This article is a practical introduction for those who want to learn more about the world of Japanese supermarkets, with a list of useful vocabulary, shopping tips, and some recommendations for stores and products.

 Essential Vocabulary for Supermarkets in Japan

-Before entering a Japanese market, it is helpful to learn some words and phrases to make your shopping easier.
-Here is a list of terms you will see frequently:
+Before entering a Japanese market, it is helpful to learn some words and phrases to facilitate your shopping.
+Here is a list of terms that you will frequently see:

 Common Terms